zammad/zammad-documentation/api/generic-cti/newcall-event.rst

        | If the direction is ``out``, this is the name of the calling person(s).
        | If the direction is ``in``, this is the name of the called person(s).

-       This is always an array except if you're using JSON payloads.
        This value is optional.
    * - ``queue``
      - e.g. ``support``, ``sales``